Rune Factory 4 Special Review (Switch)

 Depending on your own skill and chosen level of difficulty, this somewhat hidden feature could very well become a mandatory part of progression – especially in the much more difficult third arc.
 Even on easy – which I bumped down to after beating my head against floor 5 of Rune Prana on normal – most monsters are capable of one/two shotting you, in addition to assaulting you with an array of debilitating status effects.
 Eventually, I cleared the dungeon by crafting the best vanilla gear possible, and lucking out on an extremely powerful plant sword – randomized weapons that can be grown on your farm.
 Your mileage may vary though, as there are alternative, extremely cheesy tactics to circumvent Rune Prana outside of the previously mentioned strategies by exploiting the post-game dungeon as early as possible.
 All of this is from the perspective of a normal/easy mode player though – these “clever use of game mechanics” could be all but mandatory on the higher difficulty levels.
 Regardless, the game would have benefited from a steadier progression of difficulty rather than piling everything on at the final act.

 Finally, there is the town itself.
 As the temporary stand-in official for Selphia, the player will accrue prince/princess points (or PP) through most activities that are key in developing various components of the city.
-Expanding the farm, building monster barns, adding square footage on to your personal quarters, and even controlling the weather can be done with this currency, but one of the most notable unlocks are the town festivals.
+Expanding the farm, building monster barns, adding square footage to your personal quarters, and even controlling the weather can be done with this currency, but one of the most notable unlocks are the town festivals.
 These require a one-time fee before becoming available every year thereafter.
 Festivals range from a seasonal crop challenge – pitting the town’s best green thumbs against one another – to more interactive (and often hilarious) events, such as the de-fluffing festival, fishing frenzy contest, bean toss contest, and much more.
 There’s even an event that pits your tamed monsters against others in a fight to the death(?)!
-And yes, there are traditional holidays, like Valentine’s Day and Christmas, to look forward towards, as well.
+And yes, there are traditional holidays, like Valentine’s Day and Christmas, to look forward to, as well.
 Whatever your interest may be, there is likely a holiday or two devoted to it.

 Clearly, Rune Factory 4 Special has a lot of content to offer despite some RNG aggravation, at times, tarnishing the overall experience.